Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 Optionally, follow the tutorial to [deploy the Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html){:target="_blank"}  to your cluster, this can be really useful for troubleshooting issues that may occur.

-### Prepare the cluster for ACS
+### Prepare the cluster for Content Services

-Now we have an EKS cluster up and running, there are a few one time steps we need to perform to prepare the cluster for ACS to be installed.
+Now we have an EKS cluster up and running, there are a few one time steps we need to perform to prepare the cluster for Content Services to be installed.

 #### DNS